-Matthew Henry’s bible commentary is one of the most popular bible study resources available online today.
+Matthew Henry’s Bible commentary is one of the most popular Bible study resources available online today.
 Each day millions of Christians search for, read, and learn from his commentary on the internet, even though it is centuries old.
 Yet many people wonder if his commentary is good.

-Yet many people who use his commentary don’t know anything about Matthew Henry the man, including what he believed or if his writings are trustworthy.
+Yet many people who use his well-reviewed commentary don’t know anything about Matthew Henry the man, including what he believed or if his writings are trustworthy.
 Keep reading to learn more.

 |Please subscribe to my YouTube channel to see weekly videos on Bible commentaries.|